dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 ## Roku

 **I recently switched over to the [Roku Streaming Stick+](https://amzn.to/2XhNo9l), and agree with the Wirecutter that it is the best media streaming device available today.** It supports both Google Assistant and Amazon Alexa, as well as Youtube TV and Amazon Prime Video—all without any workarounds.
 Normally when you try to be a jack of all trades, you end up being good at nothing.
 In this case, Roku ends up being good enough for my needs, and I haven’t found anything missing besides deeper integration with voice assistants.
-I just hope Google and Amazon don’t take away their respective apps from Roku and create more segregated market.
+I just hope Google and Amazon don’t take away their respective apps from Roku and create a more segregated market.

 I find the Roku voice search function on the remote is much more useful with the ability to search for a title through multiple apps.
 I never purchase TV shows or movies, so I like Roku’s search function because it highlights the free or subscription options first.
 Google Assistant and Alexa are officially supported, though it is limited to opening apps, powering on TV or changing volume.
 Voice commands aren’t as deeply integrated at the application level, compared to the Fire TV or even the Chromecast.

-On the premium Roku products like the **``Streaming Stick+``**, the remote includes extra nifty features like TV power and volume control buttons.
-This also works in tangent with HDMI ARC to control the AV receiver or soundbar volume.
+On the premium Roku products like the **Streaming Stick+**, the remote includes extra nifty features like TV power and volume control buttons.
+This also works in tandem with HDMI ARC to control the AV receiver or soundbar volume.
 With this, I’m able to dump my old TV remote.
 Though it lacks an Input Change button, I have HDMI-CEC working so rarely do I need it.

 There are so many subtle differences between these media devices worth noting--as bullet lists, of course.